absrp/passing_probabilities_EQgates_strikeslip/README.md

     - [ ] FDHI_data
           Event information and displacement data for each event stored in excel file.
 Data from the FDHI database appendix.
     - [ ] event_rupture_shp
           primary rupture shapefiles for each event in the FDHI database.
 Kmz files used to generate the shapefiles sourced from the FDHI database appendix.
 Shapefiles generated using the kzm2shp script.
+      - [ ] event_rupture_shp
+          primary rupture shapefiles for each event in the FDHI database.
+Kmz files used to generate the shapefiles sourced from the FDHI database appendix.
+Shapefiles generated using the kzm2shp script.

 Refer to the readme file in the Zenodo repository linked above for additional details.